Data Governance Practice

 Some key characteristics of a non-invasive data governance approach:

 - Development of an operating model that is aligned with current job activities and practices of subject matter experts in the institution.
-This alignment provides formal recognition of particular individuals as data stewards.
-As well, this alignment allows for a “seamless” transition to adopting data stewardship roles and responsibilities.
+This alignment provides formal recognition of particular individuals as Information Stewards and subject matter experts.
+As well, this alignment allows for a “seamless” transition to adopting Information Stewardship roles and responsibilities.

 - Formalization of decision escalation processes and collaborative decision-making.
-This formalization provides the needed authoritative voice to data stewards so that they can effectively govern critical data.
+This formalization provides the needed authoritative voice to Information Stewards and subject matter experts so that they can effectively govern critical data.
 As well, this formalization guides data users in requesting access to data.

 - Leveraging the existing practices, methodologies and processes that are already working successfully in the institution.
 This information is formally documented, along with critical data element metadata, and shared across the institution from a central repository.

 - Transparency is important in the practice of non-invasive data governance in order to maintain trust and confidence in how data is shared across business units, as well as how data is used/reported by individuals.
-Communication across the institution at all levels of data governance, identification of data stewards, and access to information (such as roles and responsibilities, processes, and critical data element metadata) keeps the approach inclusive and enables everyone to use strategic data with confidence.
+Communication across the institution at all levels of data governance, identification of Information Stewards and subject matter experts, and, access to information (such as roles and responsibilities, processes, and critical data element metadata) all work together to ensure the practice is inclusive and enables everyone to use strategic data with confidence.

 The University of Calgary embarked on this initiative in order to develop and implement an Institutional Data Governance Practice to improve the institution’s confidence in the usage of strategic data.
 The overall goal of the practice is to leverage data as a strategic asset that enhances the university’s decision-making capabilities by enabling and supporting improvements in the delivery of trusted and accessible data.